-For the Year Ended
+Fo r the Ye ar Ended

-January 28, 2023 January 29, 2022
+February 3, 2024 January 28, 2023

-Operating cash flows for operating leases \$ 37,285 \$ 43,627
+Operating cash flows for operating leases \$ 39,598 \$ 37,285

-Operating cash flows for operating leases for fiscal 2022 decreased from the operating cash flows for operating leases for the same periods in fiscal 2021, as the Company made payments related to lease deferrals in fiscal 2021 that were negotiated in fiscal 2020 during the pandemic.
+Operating cash flows for operating leases for fiscal 2023 increased from the operating cash flows for operating leases for the same periods in fiscal 2022, primarily due to increased corporately-managed store count and overall increases in market rent.

-As of January 28, 2023, the weighted-average remaining operating lease term was 4.1 years and the weighted-average discount rate was 6.2% for operating leases recognized on the consolidated balance sheet.
+As of February 3, 2024, the weighted-average remaining operating lease term was 4.3 years and the weighted-average discount rate was 6.7% for operating leases recognized on the consolidated balance sheet.

-The Company recorded immaterial impairment charges during fiscal 2022 against its right-of-use operating lease assets in the Company's DTC segment.
-The Company recorded no impairment charges for fiscal 2021 on its right-of-use lease assets.
+The Company recorded immaterial impairment charges during fiscal 2023 and 2022 against its right-of-use operating lease assets in the Company's DTC segment.